srebalaji/100DaysOfAlgorithm/README.md

 Practicing Algorithms and data structures for the next 100 days.

+## Day 9: June 26, 2018
+1. Completed single LinkedList and implemented doubly LinkedList without using any other data-structure.

 ## Day 8: June 25, 2018
 1. Implemented traversion and insertion of LinkedList without using any other data-structure.